checkjill/aps-python-workshop-2026/README.md

 <img width="1915" height="1150" alt="requirements" src="https://github.com/user-attachments/assets/c9888bf2-e8d4-4318-9170-e76835a73308" />

+Now we have the Python interpreter, the created environment, and the installed packages.

+Finally, let's run some tests to familiarize ourselves with the platform.

-First, you need to install the Jupyter extension to run the test script in VS Code.
+You need to install the Jupyter extension to run the test script in VS Code.
 To do this, search for `Jupyter` in the extensions section, just as you did to install the Python extension in step 3.
 Then, select the first option and click `Install`, as shown in the image below.

 <img width="1919" height="1148" alt="jupyter" src="https://github.com/user-attachments/assets/c438295e-56b6-46de-8e6b-fd25d3774889" />

+Next, open the `installation_test.ipynb` file on the left and select the kernel, which is a Python process responsible for executing the code in this notebook.

+First, click on `Python 3.14.3`, as highlighted by the red box; then, select the `Select Another Kernel..` option inside the green box.

 <img width="1919" height="1146" alt="kernel1" src="https://github.com/user-attachments/assets/7ceb0379-1051-4d0f-997b-62c9341e2a25" />

+Click on `Python Environments..`

 <img width="1914" height="1144" alt="kernel2" src="https://github.com/user-attachments/assets/f622e2c7-5bc0-400e-aa1f-7ff995c63f5c" />

+Select an option similar to one of these options.

+- `.venv (Python 3.14.3)`
+- `.venv (3.14.3.final.0) (Python 3.14.3)`
+- - `APS Workshop (.venv`

 <img width="1913" height="1146" alt="kernel3" src="https://github.com/user-attachments/assets/66049e00-a922-4bf1-8abf-ffc017d0e4b2" />

+After that, you will see a new label on the right side, as highlighted by the red box.

 <img width="1911" height="1147" alt="kernel4" src="https://github.com/user-attachments/assets/623913c3-0ba5-465f-b6a9-75120974d76e" />

+Done.

+Now, we can explore the platform and understand some interesting aspects.

+Above, highlighted by the red box, you can see an available support option to

+`Generate` - Use AI to generate or improve code.
+`+ Code` - Add a new code cell.
+`+ Markdown` - Add a new text cell for notes and instructions.
+`Run All` - Run all notebook cells from top to bottom.
+`Restart` - Restart the Python kernel and clear variables from memory.
+`Clear All Outputs` - Remove all cell outputs while keeping the code.
+`Jupyter Variables` - View variables currently stored in memory.
+`Outline` - Display a navigation panel for notebook sections.

 <img width="1916" height="1150" alt="bar_jupyter" src="https://github.com/user-attachments/assets/e2d6ba39-cf90-4135-96f8-74b78e80e402" />